My Happy Ending (song): Chart performance

-In he UK, the song debuted at number five and it spent nine weeks on the chart.
-It was certified Silver in the UK with 200,000 units sold.
-In Australia, the song debuted at number six and spent thirteen weeks on the chart, it was certified Gold in Australia with 35,000 units sold.
-In Italy, it was peaked at number seven and it spent seventeen weeks on the chart.
-In Brazil, the song was certified Platinum with 60,000 units sold.
-Overall, "My Happy Ending" entered the top ten in ten countries.

 Music video

 The music video for "My Happy Ending" was written and directed by MTV and Grammy winner Meiert Avis.
 It was shot on location in Williamsburg, Brooklyn and Harlem, New York City.
 The video begins with Lavigne running down Broadway and entering a cinema (the Commodore Cinemas), where she finds the film playing is a montage of her memories concerning a specific relationship she had.
 At first, the memories (shown in full color) are happy, depicting Lavigne at the park with her boyfriend, as he hands her a flower and they laugh together.
 They are also shown goofing off inside a laundromat.
 However, as Lavigne sings "so much for my happy ending," the memories start losing color.
 Lavigne and her boyfriend lie in bed together, as she looks at him and he (obviously reeling from a disagreement) stares blankly away.

 The relationship culminates during the song's bridge inside a grocery store, where her boyfriend antagonizes her, insisting that he talk to her.
 He grabs her and tries to pull her into his embrace.
 Fed up, she turns and pushes him away.
 She proceeds to run out of the grocery store and down the street (from the beginning of the video), and to a guitar shop where she grabs a guitar and walks to the roof of the building, where she is seen performing with her band.
 There, she walks past her unapologetic boyfriend without looking at him.
 Three other girls witness an altercation between Lavigne and her boyfriend in the restaurant and leave with Lavigne as they befriend each other.
 The theater film tears and the memories end, leaving the final seconds of the video as a close-up on Lavigne in the theater as she tries to decide if the break-up is happy after all.

 Lavigne said of the video: "It's about a relationship that doesn't work out, and having to say goodbye to all of the memories and... all that stuff."
 When asked if the video for "My Happy Ending" actually contains a happy ending, Lavigne said: "I don't know if the video has a happy ending.
 It kind of depends on how you look at it?
 In one way, it is because me and 'the guy' in the video aren't together anymore, and I think that's a better thing."